KardessBLOX/VxpeFolderUninstaller/README.md

 # Hi there
-If you're uninstalling a Vape config, you're at the right place
+If you're uninstalling Vape or a config, you're at the right place

 ### This is the main script.
+You can execute it or put it at a script hub.
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/KardessBLOX/VxpeFolderUninstaller/main/uninstall_main", true))()
 ```

-# Render Intents
+# New Update!
-This script is designed for Render Intents.
-But it can work for other configs or your original vape.
+This script is revamped to work for the new Vape Rewrite

 ### This is open source!
 Skid this script as much as you want.
 I don't care.